kamping-site/kamping/docs/documentation_guidelines.md

 # tl;dr

 In the example above, we also have added the first formatting commands with `\c`, which sets the following word in typewriter font.
-Before we take a look at the formatting that should be used in the KaMPI.ng documentation, we give a short overview what parts of the documentation are required.
+Before we take a look at the formatting that should be used in the KaMPIng documentation, we give a short overview what parts of the documentation are required.
 In the table below, we give a brief overview which keywords have to be used as part of the documentation in which parts of the code.
 Here *Yes* means that the keyword has to be used, *(Yes)* means that the keyword has to be used if applicable, *Optional* means that the keyword can be used if deemed necessary, and a dash (*-*) means that this keyword is not applicable here.